Skip to footer content

 $vbLabelText $csharpLabel

 This example demonstrates how IronPDF transforms an HTML string into a PDF document.
 The ChromePdfRenderer uses a Chromium-based engine, ensuring accurate CSS rendering and JavaScript support.
-The generated PDF maintains all styling defined in the HTML body, making it ideal for creating reports, invoices, and other documents that require consistent formatting.
-The controller handles the request, and the app returns the rendered output to users.
+The generated PDF maintains all styling defined in the HTML, making it ideal for creating reports, invoices, and other documents that require consistent formatting.
+The controller handles the request and returns the rendered output to users.

 What Options Exist for Inline Display vs. Download?

 Sometimes users need to download PDF files rather than view them in the browser.
 You might have a link on your home page that directs users to these reports.
-The specifics of how the browser handles the response depend on the Content-Disposition header.
+How the browser handles the response depends on the Content-Disposition header.
+Understanding this distinction is crucial for providing the right user experience.

 using IronPdf;